eugenebaraka/eugenebaraka/README.md

 ## :wave: Hi, welcome to my world of creation

 ### 👨‍💻 About me
-- ✨ A master's student in Public Health at McGill University
+- ✨ A public health professional at heart
-- 👀 Interested in statistics and math behind ML models
+- 👀 A statistician who loves machine learning
-- 🌱 Currently learning NLP and trying to survive school
+- 🌱 Currently learning NLP and working on a cool webscrapping tool!

 ### :wink: Connect with me
 <div id="Connect with me">